OchoaLab/genomic-modules/day5/Before Class: Download_and_Install.md

 ## Rstudio
 You can search for rstudio.com as shown in the video and you will be directed to the new website: https://posit.co/products/open-source/rstudio/
 Rstudio can be downloaded and installed using a similar way described in the videos above.

 ## R packages
+You can type the following commands into the console directlty or in a Rscript or Rmarkdown.

 ```{r}
 install.packages("tidyverse")
 ```
 ```{r}
 install.packages("qqman")
 ```
+To check if the libraries are installed